xaviripo/bachelor-thesis/agda/README.md

 ### Homotopy Type Theory

 The working group on homotopy type theory wrote a [library](https://github.com/HoTT/HoTT-Agda) for Agda.
-The installation instructions are available in the repositorty's README.md file.
+The installation instructions are available in the repository's README.md file.
 Unfortunately, the library is not currently up to date and, consequently, it isn't compatible with the latest version of Agda.